cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/analytics.md

 ---
-title: Analytics - Event Tracking
+title: Event tracking analytics
 date: Last Modified
 permalink: /teams/engineering/tracking-data/index.html
 eleventyNavigation:
-  key: Analytics
+  key: Event tracking analytics
   parent: Engineering
   order: 120
 ---

-### Overview
-There are many custom events we created to give us added context into user behavior on our site.
-They are all listed and defined below.
-These were all added at different times and the dates at which they started collecting data (or were turned off) can be deduced from Google Analytics with the date dimension.
+There are many custom events we created to give us added insight into user behavior.
+They are listed and defined below.
+These were added at different times and the dates at which they started collecting data (or were turned off) can be deduced from Google Analytics with the date dimension.
 Some events are implemented globally and some are implemented at a page-level, we’ll identify which are such below.

-### Event hooks conventions
+## Event hooks conventions

-If a specific query selector is needed to attach an event create a new classname with a ```js-``` prefix.
+If a specific query selector is needed to attach an event create a new classname with a **js-** prefix.
 Using that only for javascript event attachment makes it obvious to a developer only concerned with layout that they are affecting javascript when they are modifying HTML.

 ## Accordion clicks - global

-These events are attached to any of our accordion elements which can be on any page.
+These events are attached to any of our accordion elements, which can be on any page.

 | Category  | Action | Label | Notes |
 | ------------- | ------------- | ------------- | ------------- |